MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 1. Select the **Evaluate for release** menu.
 2. Select **Process blocking rules** to review all of the sales orders.
 Select **Process blocking rules for selected lines** to review only the lines that you have selected.
 3. A slider will appear so that you can select a single customer.
 Leave the customer drop down blank for all customers.
-4. When you click **Ok**, the process is run in the background and you can continue working on other tasks.
+4. When you click **Ok**, the process is run in the background, and you can continue working on other tasks.
 If you select batch processing before you click on **Ok**, the process will run in batch when you click **Ok**.
 It may take some time to process the orders on hold in the list.
 Click **Refresh** to update the status of the orders.
-5. If a blocking reason no longer is applicable for an order, the blocking reason is no longer valid and you won't see a checkmark next to the reason when you view the blocking reasons.
+5. If a blocking reason is no longer applicable for an order, the blocking reason is no longer valid, and you won't see a check mark next to the reason when you view the blocking reasons.
 6. If all of the blocking reasons are cleared, then **Ready to release** is added to the list of blocking reasons.
 The sales order can be automatically released.
-7. If the **Automatically release** parameter in **Credit and collections > Setup > Credit and collections parameters > Credit > Auto release** tab is set to **With posting**.
-You'll be prompted to post using the posting page for the document that was blocked.
+7. If the **Automatically release** parameter in **Credit and collections > Setup > Credit and collections parameters > Credit > Auto release** tab is set to **With posting**, you'll be prompted to post using the posting page for the document that was blocked.
 8. If the **Automatically release** parameter in **Credit and collections > Setup > Credit and collections parameters > Credit > Auto release** tab is set to **Without posting**, then post the order manually.

 ### Credit management approval workflow